cysouw/graphicalgrammar/text/english.md

 ### Gengembre & Brown (1855) *Elements of English grammar*

 Philip Gengembre, later around 1890 renamed himself Hubert (1830-1911).
-Nothing can be found about J. (John?)
-H. Brown. biography Gengembre in [@price1914]
+Nothing can be found about John H. Brown (Principal of the zane street grammar schools: p.20 of https://upload.wikimedia.org/wikipedia/commons/8/8f/Annual_report_of_the_Controllers_of_the_Public_Schools_of_the_city_and_county_of_Philadelphia_%28IA_annualreportofco00unse_4%29.pdf).

-Born in Paris, 1853 Girard College in Philadelphia teaching French and history, 1859 Boston teacher of French, apparently even asked for Professor at Harvard, which he declined.
+biography Gengembre in [@price1914] Born in Paris, 1853 Girard College in Philadelphia teaching French and history, 1859 Boston teacher of French, apparently even asked for Professor at Harvard, which he declined.
 1865 New York starting as an architect.

 https://en.wikipedia.org/wiki/Philip_Gengembre_Hubert